 Most recent performance

 There are currently no scheduled performances of Il barbiere di Siviglia.
-It was last on stage 19 September—5 October 2014 as part of the Autumn 2014/15 season.
+It was last on stage 13 September—11 October 2016 as part of the Autumn 2016/17 season.

-Count Almaviva arrives in Seville to find the mysterious woman he met in Madrid.
-When he learns that she, Rosina, is engaged to her tyrannical guardian Bartolo, he asks the cunning barber Figaro to help him win her hand.
+Count Almaviva arrives in Seville to search for the mysterious woman he met in Madrid.
+When he learns that she is Rosina, due to be married to her tyrannical guardian Bartolo, he enlists the help of the cunning barber Figaro to win her hand.

 Almaviva and Rosina fall in love, and Rosina turns her mind to duping Bartolo.
-The combined conniving of all three is too much for Bartolo, who admits defeat when he discovers Almaviva and Rosina have married right under his nose.
+The combined conniving of all three is too much for Bartolo, who has to admit defeat when he discovers Almaviva and Rosina have married right under his nose.

 News and features